- 8 Minutes to read

 When a user accesses a file stub, the file is downloaded and opened without delay, and where possible, large files are streamed from the cloud so they can be accessed faster.
 Streamed files are added to a background download queue.
 After the download has completed, the file is unstubbed.
 Any changes to the file are synced back to the CTERA Portal.
 Folders with files that are always required can be marked in the CTERA Edge Filer user interface as pinned, in which case the files, and not the stubs, are stored on the CTERA Edge Filer.
 For more details about pinned files, see Pinning Folders so that Files are Always Available Locally.

 Files on the CTERA Edge Filer are referred to as hot files.
 Less frequently accessed files, that remain in the cloud managed by CTERA Portal, are referred to as cold files.
 Files that have not been accessed recently are evicted when the amount of storage used reaches a high watermark.
-The CTERA Edge Filer also has spare capacity to absorb common write bursts at LAN speed, so that users do not require access to the cloud and the additional slowness that is implied with this access, during these bursts.
+The CTERA Edge Filer also has spare capacity to absorb common write bursts at LAN speed.
+This means that users do not require access to the cloud, and the additional slowness that is implied with this access is avoided during these bursts.
 For more details about evicting files, see File Eviction from the CTERA Edge Filer.

 Any file in either the pinned data area or cache area is available at LAN speed.

 Accessing a file from the CTERA Portal global file system causes the file to be downloaded and opened without delay, and where possible, large files are streamed from the cloud so that the user can access the file before it has been completely downloaded.
 Where possible, random access within the file is also supported, so the user does not have to wait for a sequential stream to complete to access parts of the file.